 Easier said than done when our habits weigh us down more than they aid us in turning our hearts back to Jesus.
 Maybe that is how we evaluate if a habit is worth our time.
 Is it consuming our hearts with heaviness by it's disciple?
 Or is it turning our affections back toward Christ?

 Potatoes can be heavy.
-They are heavy because they are a starch full of glucose (sugar).
-The glycemic index rates food based on how fast their sugar raises our blood glucose levels.
+They are heavy because they are starch full of glucose (sugar).
+The glycemic index rates food based on how fast its sugar raises our blood glucose levels.
 Normal table sugar has a glycemic index of 59 and yet the popular Russet potato ranks as high as 82!

-Yet there are many varieties of potatoes, including those like the purple potato or a sweet potato, which depending on how you cook them can rank as low as 40 on the glycemic index.
+Yet there are many varieties of potatoes, including those like the purple potato or sweet potato, which depending on how you cook can rank as low as 40 on the glycemic index.
 That is a huge variance.

 A small choice as simple as the color of potatoes that we cook has an incredible impact on how our body reacts to them.
-A russet potato has the power to quickly raise our blood sugar levels yet a deep purple potato has the power to gently raise our blood sugar levels and consequently treats our body gentler.
+A russet potato has the power to quickly raise our blood sugar levels yet a deep purple potato has the power to gently raise our blood sugar levels and consequently treat our body gentler.

 Could it be that simple choices impact our spiritual health as well?
-Taking time to read scripture instead of rushing to make make the healthiest breakfast possible.
+Take time to read scripture instead of rushing to make make the healthiest breakfast possible.
 Playing with our children instead of obsessing over our cloth diaper stash.
 Going on a nature walk with our children and basking in the creation of God instead of cranking out a harsh three miles at the gym.